wp-plugins/skype-online-status/readme.txt

 * adaptation of settings page to fit the new WP 2.7 backend

 = 2.6.4 =
-* Internationalization: Read [translation instructions](http://svn.wp-plugins.org/skype-online-status/trunk/languages/language-support.txt "Skype Online Status translation instructions") for more info.
+* Internationalization: Read [translation instructions http://svn.wp-plugins.org/skype-online-status/trunk/languages/language-support.txt "Skype Online Status translation instructions") for more info.

 = 2.6.3 =
 * Implement the use of cURL if available